 The Three Must Know Fishing Knots (Plus a Bonus)

-You can tie almost any catfish rig you need by learning three basic fishing knots the easy snell knot, the Palomar knot and the Trilene knot.
-If you start doing some crazy stuff like trying to join braided fishing line to monofilament you’ll need to learn other knots but for the vast majority of anglers these three simple knots will do it all.
+You can tie almost any catfish rig you need by learning three basic fishing knots the easy snell knot, the Palomar knot, and the Trilene knot.
+If you start doing some crazy stuff like trying to join the braided fishing line to the monofilament you’ll need to learn other knots but for the vast majority of anglers, these three simple knots will do it all.

 I can’t remember the last time I tied something other than these three simple knots.

 These three knots also happen to be the easiest fishing knots to tie and they’re also some of the strongest knots.